Paul Wellham of St Philip’s Christian College, Newcastle

 When the noise is from an external source such as a main road it may be possible to reduce this with an Acoustic Blind or Curtain.
 Acoustic Blinds and Curtains are effective at reducing all kinds of noise including traffic, aircraft, neighbour, restaurant, cafe and other 'city' noise.

-Acoustic Curtains were used in this high end residential development in the Sydney suburb of Vaucluse.
+Acoustic Blinds were used in this high end residential development in the Sydney suburb of Vaucluse.

-These Acoustic Curtains gave the resident the peace and quiet that she needed to get a good nights sleep.
+These Acoustic Blinds gave the resident the peace and quiet that she needed to get a good nights sleep.